-Bhagavad Gita clearly explains the concept of both monotheistic and polytheistic worship as per the faith of the individual.
+Bhagavad Gita clearly explains the concept of monotheistic and polytheistic worship per the individual’s faith.

-Hindu religion has no founder or origin that’s why it is known as “Sanatana Dharma”.
-It was a lifestyle that flourished in ancient Indian subcontinent thousands of years ago, which later took the form of what is known today as Hinduism.
+Hindu religion has no founder or origin; that’s why it is known as “Sanatana Dharma.”
+It was a lifestyle that flourished in the ancient Indian subcontinent thousands of years ago, later taking the form of what is known today as Hinduism.

-There are many sacred texts of Hindus but most valuable and primary texts are Vedas, composed around 1500 BCE in the Sanskrit Language.
+Hindus have many sacred texts, but the most valuable and primary texts are Vedas, composed around 1500 BCE in the Sanskrit Language.
 The collection of verses and hymns contains revelations received by ancient saints and sages.
 Before Vedas were documented in written form, knowledge used to be transferred verbally.
 There are four Vedas.

 According to Hindus, the soul is immortal but takes on the form of many bodies until they achieve enlightenment.
 In Hinduism, the body is only a form of container.
 It is like clothes.
 The main essence is the soul.
-The soul is immortal, and when a person dies, it takes another body just like how we wear new clothes.
-The rebirth, however, is on the basis of one’s karma.
-You can incarnate as birds, animals or humans or other forms as per your karma.
+The soul is immortal, and when a person dies, it takes another body, just like how we wear new clothes.
+The rebirth, however, is based on one’s karma.
+You can incarnate as birds, animals, humans, or other forms as per your karma.

-In Hindu Dharma, number 108 has held great importance.
+In Hindu Dharma, the number 108 has held great importance.
 According to Various Puranas, Lord Shiva has 108 Mukhya (Main) Shiva Ganas; Lord Vishnu has 108 Divya Desams; 108 gods and demons took part in Samudra Manthan.
-The number 108 appears so many times in many ancient Hindu texts and scriptures.
-Some claim it must be a reflection of a spiritual dimension of the Universe.
+The number 108 appears many times in ancient Hindu texts and scriptures.
+Some claim it must reflect a spiritual dimension of the Universe.

 In the Sanskrit language, there are 54 alphabets as opposed to the 26 in English.
 Each has masculine and feminine, Shiva and Shakti.
 54 times 2 is 108.

 “Om” serves as the Divine itself too.
 It’s the sound of Brahman, of the atman, and shows the divine as a part of Om-Tat-Sat (Bhagavad Gita, 17.23).
 Lord Krishna says, “Of speech, I am the transcendental syllable, Om.”
 (Bhagavad Gita, 10.25).
-He adds, “I am the divine syllable Om in all the Vedas” to show the way in which the universe rests in Him (7.08).
+He adds, “I am the divine syllable Om in all the Vedas” to show how the universe rests in Him (7.08).

 The swastika is one of the oldest symbols known to humans and has great value in Hindu Dharma.
-The Vedic Sanatana Dharma, known as Hinduism in the modern world is based on a philosophy taught through four scriptures, known as Vedas.
-The swastika represents these pillars of Vedas geometrically pointing out to four different directions.
+The Vedic Sanatana Dharma, known as Hinduism in the modern world, is based on a philosophy taught through four scriptures, known as Vedas.
+The swastika represents these pillars of Vedas, geometrically pointing out four different directions.
 Even if you rotate the symbol, the symbol does not make any geometrical or physical changes.
 What is this representing?
-The unchanging, all directional and everlasting nature of God.
-Hindus and other religions have been using this symbol in religious and cultural ceremonies.
+The unchanging, all-directional, and everlasting nature of God.
+Hindus and other religions have used this symbol in religious and cultural ceremonies.

 There is a Swastika saying in the Shlok: